pypa/hatch/docs/how-to/config/constrain-hatch.md

 This is useful if your project relies on features that are only supported by specific versions of Hatch.

-The value of the field must be a string, a valid [PEP 440](https://peps.python.org/pep-0440/#version-specifiers) version specifier set that specifies the allowed Hatch version(s).
+The value of the field must be a string containing a valid [PEP 440](https://peps.python.org/pep-0440/#version-specifiers) version specifier set.
 The field is optional.

 !!! note